Setupad/Setupad-Prebid-Mobile-Integration-Documentation/swift_documentation/banner.md

 }
 ```
 ## Banner
-In the class, where the banner will be shown, add a function for banner ad. adUnit is a BannerAdUnit object. adUnit is a BannerAdUnit object; to initialize it, use CONFIG_ID, and the desired banner size, e.g. 300x250.
+In the class, where the banner will be shown, add a function for banner ad. `adUnit` is a `BannerAdUnit` object; to initialize it, use `CONFIG_ID`, and the desired banner size, e.g. 300x250.
 The `setAutoRefreshMillis` is a method for refreshing banners, where the minimum refresh time is 30 seconds.
-BannerParameters are used to customize bid requests.
+`BannerParameters` are used to customize bid requests.
 ```swift
 let adSize = CGSize(width: 300, height: 250)
 ///...